Germany carnival incident: Car slams into crowd, several injured

-VOLKSMARSEN, Germany -- A car drove into a crowd at Carnival procession in a German town on Monday, injuring several people, police said.
+VOLKSMARSEN, Germany -- A car slammed into a crowd at a Carnival procession in a German town on Monday, injuring several people, police said.
+The driver was arrested, but a cause for the crash wasn't given.

-A large number of police are at the scene in Volkmarsen, about 175 miles southwest of Berlin, and the driver was arrested, Northern Hesse police said.
+Police told the dpa news agency that no deaths have been reported in the crash in Volkmarsen, about 175 miles southwest of Berlin.
+Police said they don't have a specific number of injuries yet and they refused to release any details on the driver.

+Police told dpa it wasn't yet clear whether the driver had suffered some sort of a medical issue, if there was a mechanical problem with the car or whether the vehicle was intentionally driven into the crowd.

-Local media reported at least a dozen injuries, including children, but police could not immediately confirm the information.
+Local media reported at least a dozen injuries, including children, but police couldn't immediately confirm the information.

-Police said they couldn't immediately provide further details and urged people not to spread "unconfirmed reports" about the crash.

-Police say they have not received any reports of any deaths, and don't have a specific number of injuries yet.
-They say it is too early to say what caused the car to crash into the crowd.

-Video from the scene showed a silver Mercedes station wagon with its hazard lights blinking on the sidewalk, while emergency crews walked by.

-The regional Frankfurter Rundschau newspaper reported that witnesses said the driver drove around a barrier blocking off traffic from the parade, but that it wasn't yet clear whether he intentionally headed toward the crowd.
+Emergency responders set up a makeshift clinic in a town pharmacy to treat casualties with minor injuries, the regional Frankfurter Rundschau newspaper reported.Witnesses said the car drove around a barrier blocking off traffic from the parade, but that it wasn't yet clear whether the driver intentionally headed toward the crowd, according to the paper.

+Video from the scene showed a silver Mercedes station wagon with local license plates and its hazard lights blinking on a sidewalk, while emergency crews walked by.
+The crash occurred on the south side of the town, outside a supermarket.

+The crash came amid the height of Germany's celebration of Carnival, with the biggest parades in Cologne, Duesseldorf and Mainz.

+Volkmarsen, which has a population of 7,000, is east of Duesseldorf, near Kassel.

 Germany carnival incident: Car slams into crowd, several injured